Enhancing Heterogeneous Federated Learning with Knowledge Extraction and Multi-Model Fusion: Abstract

 \section{Abstract}

-With increasing concern about user data privacy, federated learning (FL) has been developed as a unique training paradigm for training machine learning models on edge devices without access to sensitive data.
-Traditional FL and existing methods directly employ aggregation methods on all edges of the same models and training devices for a cloud server.
-Although these methods protect data privacy, they are not capable of model heterogeneity, even ignore the heterogeneous computing power, and incur steep communication costs.
-In this paper, we purpose a resource-aware FL to aggregate an ensemble of local knowledge extracted from edge models, instead of aggregating the weights of each local model, which is then distilled into a robust global knowledge as the server model through knowledge distillation.
-The local model and the global knowledge are extracted into a tiny size knowledge network by deep mutual learning.
-Such knowledge extraction allows the edge client to deploy a resource-aware model and perform multi-model knowledge fusion while maintaining communication efficiency and model heterogeneity.
-Empirical results show that our approach has significantly improved over existing FL algorithms in terms of communication cost and generalization performance in heterogeneous data and models.
-Our approach reduces the communication cost of VGG-11 by up to 102$\times$ and ResNet-32 by up to 30$\times$ when training ResNet-20 as the knowledge network.
+Concerned with user data privacy, this paper presents a new federated learning (FL) method that trains machine learning models on edge devices without accessing sensitive data.
+Traditional FL methods, although privacy-protective, fail to manage model heterogeneity and incur high communication costs due to their reliance on aggregation methods.
+To address this limitation, we propose a resource-aware FL method that aggregates local knowledge from edge models and distills it into robust global knowledge through knowledge distillation.
+This method allows efficient multi-model knowledge fusion and the deployment of resource-aware models while preserving model heterogeneity.
+Our method improves communication cost and performance in heterogeneous data and models compared to existing FL algorithms.
+Notably, it reduces the communication cost of ResNet-32 by up to 50\% and VGG-11 by up to 10$\times$ while delivering superior performance.